eclipseisoffline/eclipsestweakeroo/README.md

 - Added `handRestockUnstackable` generic option, which toggles whether to restock unstackable items with `tweakHandRestock`.
 - Added `commandOnlyAdultPets` generic option, which toggles whether to only select adult pets with `sitDownNearbyPets` and `standUpNearbyPets` hotkeys.
-- Added `gammaOverrideFix` fix, which fixes gamma override not applying when relaunching the game.
 - Added `pistonFlexiblePlacementFix` fix, which fixes inverse rotation placement of pistons, dispensers and droppers with `tweakFlexibleBlockPlacement` (allows placing these blocks facing away from you).
 - Added `tweakPlayerList` tweak, which modifies the player (tab) list in various ways, depending on how configured in the `Generic` category:
   - If `playerListHideHeader` is enabled, it hides the additional player list header some servers use.